rvesse/airline/docs/guide/practise/workshop.md

 Additionally for the `--number` option we state that it must be greater than zero via the [`@IntegerRange`](../annotations/integer-range.html) annotation and for the `--name` option we state that it must be [`@NotBlank`](../annotations/not-blank.html) i.e. it must have a non-empty value that is not all whitespace.

+{% include slide-end.md %}
+{% include slide-start.md %}

+#### Defining a Repeated Option

+Here we have an option that may be specified multiple times to provide multiple address lines.  **Importantly** we need to define it with an appropriate `Collection` based type, in this case `List<String>` in order to collect all the address lines specified.

 ```java
     @Option(name = { "-a", "--address", "--line" }, title = "AddressLine",
             description = "Specifies an address line.
 Specify this multiple times to provide multiple address lines, these should be in the order they should be used.")